haskell-servant/servant-swagger-ui/README.md

 - Extract `dist` directory of `swagger-ui` into `swagger-dist-&lt;version&gt;`.
 Remove the `*.map` files.
 - update `extra-source-files` in the `.cabal`
 - move `index.html` into `index.html.tmpl`, do the diff, port the changes
-- search replace the embbeded directory (in `Servant/Swagger/UI.hs`)
+- search replace the embedded directory (in `Servant/Swagger/UI.hs`)
 - test it works